Dayle Coleing: Glentoran

 Nonetheless, in August 2020 Glentoran offered the full £50,000 release fee for Coleing, and on 10 August Europa announced that Coleing had left the club.
 He was officially announced by the Glens the next day, becoming the first Gibraltarian to play for the Northern Irish side since Colin Ramirez in the 1993–94 season.
 He kept a clean sheet on his debut in a 1–0 Europa League win over Havnar Bóltfelag.
 Despite securing his status as first choice goalkeeper in his first season with some impressive displays for club and country, he was loaned back to Lincoln Red Imps on 12 August 2021.

+After two seasons back with Lincoln Red Imps on a permanent basis, Coleing joined FCB Magpies in summer 2024.
+However, he ended his time at the club early in September 2024 for personal reasons, and has not played since.

 International career

 Despite being involved with the senior team since 2014 (and appearing with the team in Non-FIFA football since the age of 15), Coleing made his international debut for Gibraltar on 5 September 2019, starting in the UEFA Euro 2020 qualifying match against Denmark.
 While studying in England, he also represented the England Universities North squad.
 Throughout the 2020–21 UEFA Nations League campaign, Coleing shared goalkeeping duties with Kyle Goldwin as Gibraltar earned an historic promotion in a group with Liechtenstein and San Marino.
 In March 2021, after making a string of impressive saves despite a 3–0 loss to Norway in a 2022 FIFA World Cup qualification game, Coleing earned a number of plaudits from commentators including former Norway striker Jan Åge Fjørtoft, who compared his performance to Manuel Neuer and Jan Oblak.

 On 18 November 2023, Coleing conceded 14 goals in a Euro qualifier against France, giving the latter their largest margin of victory in history.